alchemistry/alchemlyb/docs/tutorial.rst

 The :class:`~alchemlyb.estimators.MBAR` estimator requires decorrelated data.
-Various options for decorrelating the data are available in the relevant :ref:`documentation <subsampling>`.
+Various options for decorrelating the data are available in the relevant documentation on :ref:`subsampling data <subsampling>`.
 Here, we decorrelate the data using the following code. ::

     >>> from alchemlyb.preprocessing.subsampling import decorrelate_u_nk